-Absences: Any student who has missed 20 days will meet with the program principals to discuss the reasons for excessive absences.
+Absences: Parents are required to request Short Leave (up to 1 week) through the Parent Portal App (Kid Permission).
+The Family Engagement team will approve these requests, and the parents will receive notification via the app.
+For Long Leave (more than 1 week), parents have to contact the school office to communicate with the programme principals or vice-principals, who will decide on approval.
+Any student who has missed 20 days will meet with the programme principals to discuss the reasons for excessive absences.
 Please note that excessive absences may lead to students not being promoted to the next grade.
 The office will notify the parents of every 5 absences.

 Tardiness: The policy requires all Footprints students to be consistently on time, as tardiness is disruptive to the entire class.
 Any students from Kindergarten to Secondary who arrive at school after 8:00 am are considered late.
+Parents are requested to inform the school in advance if their children will be arriving late.
 Please note that 3 tardies is equivalent to 1 absence and will be included in the 20 days absence policy.